A breathtaking performance from the Caledonian Braves saw them run up a momentous 9-0 scoreline against Vale of Leithen at Alliance Park.

 The Braves didn't take their foot off the gas as attempts on target from McNeil and McLaughlin proved but the avalanche of goals would have to wait until the second half.

 McNeil could've had his hat-trick within two minutes of the restart, skimming the bar with a header at the back post after McLaughlin and Sinclair worked a short corner and the latter floated a lovely ball in for the stand-in skipper.

 He was content with waiting 15 minutes for it however.
 The striker was fleet of foot to anticipate Smith's layoff on the edge of the box and he coolly rounded the keeper and kept his composure to roll the ball home from inside the area, confidently enough to evade the recovering boots of two Vale defenders.

 Lachlan added his second on 66 minutes with a terrific diving header following good work down the right by substitute Corey Pearson before Sinclair rounded off a wonderful team move in the 76th minute.
 Superb link-up from the Braves through the midfield freed up McNeil who had dropped deep, and he laid the ball on a plate for Sinclair to slot home.

 If Pearson made the first meaningful impact from the sub's bench, the seventh goal was exclusive to the fresh introductions.
-Pearson charged forward from midfield and found himself latching onto a dinked ball in behind the opposing back line and he was able to turn a cross low towards the near post for a lovely Jamie Watson finish.
+Dominic Slattery charged forward from defence and found himself latching onto a dinked ball in behind the opposing back line and he was able to turn a cross low towards the near post for a lovely Jamie Watson finish.

 To name them would be McNeil, Smith, Sinclair and Lachlan but throughout the team standards were high.
-3-0 up at half time, Ricky Waddell wanted to ensure his team came out for the second half seeking blood.
-Thank goodness those white kits wash well.
+At 3-0, Ricky Waddell ensured his team came out for the second half seeking blood.
+Thank goodness those white kits was well.